ketanarlulkar/Book_Summaries/Essentialism/Essentialism:_The_Disciplined_Pursuit_of_Less.md

 |Thinks if you have limits you will be limited</br>Sees boundaries as constraining</br>Exerts effort attempting the direct “no”|Knows that if you have limits you will become limitless</br>Sees boundaries as liberating</br>Sets rules in advance that eliminate the need for the direct “no”|

-# STEP 3.
-EXECUTE: REMOVING OBSTACLES AND MAKING EXECUTION EFFORTLESS
+# 4. EXECUTE: REMOVING OBSTACLES AND MAKING EXECUTION EFFORTLESS

 ## Buffer: The Unfair Advantage